bluescarni/heyoka/doc/tut_events.rst

 As explained earlier, the differential equations of the events are added to the ODE system and integrated together with the original equations.
 Because of this, event equations influence the selection of the adaptive timestep, even if no event is ever detected throughout the integration.

+For instance, the absolute value of the event equation at the beginning of the timestep is taken into account for the determination of the timestep size in relative error control mode.
+Thus, if the typical magnitude of the event equation throughout the integration is much larger than the typical magnitude of the state variables, the integration error for the state variables will increase with respect to an integration without event detection.

+As another example, an event equation which requires small timesteps for accurate numerical propagation will inevitably slow down also the propagation of the ODEs.

 Full code listing